uber/cadence/bench/README.md

 Configuration explnation
 ```
-basicValidation: using basic(db) visibility to verify the results, default false
+useBasicVisibilityValidation: use basic(db based) visibility to verify the stress workflows, default false which requires advanced visibility on the server
 totalLaunchCount	: total number of stressWorkflows that started by the launchWorkflow
 routineCount	: number of in-parallel launch activities that started by launchWorkflow, to start the stressWorkflows
 chainSequence	: number of steps in the stressWorkflow